EmployeeIssues.comU.S. Employee Rights in Plain English

 Harassment Definition

-Sex discrimination includes harassment based on gender, pregnancy or childbirth, and in several states and Federal employment, on the basis of sexual orientation (sexual preference), marital status or parental status.
+Sex discrimination includes harassment based on gender, pregnancy, childbirth or abortion, and in several states and Federal employment, on the basis of sexual orientation (sexual preference), marital status or parental status.
 Disability discrimination includes harassment for having AIDS (acquired immune deficiency syndrome).

 The unwelcome conduct must also create an intimidating, offensive, abusive or hostile work environment, either for the victim who is the target of the unwelcome conduct or employees who witness it.